-Access to subsidized residential care is coordinated by Island Health staff.
+Access to subsidized long-term care is coordinated by Island Health staff.

-Please do not contact the Operator directly regarding subsidized residential care.
-For more information on subsidized residential care, contact an Island Health Community Health Services office near you.
+Please do not contact the Operator directly regarding subsidized long-term care.
+For more information on subsidized long-term care, contact an Island Health Community Health Services office near you.

-For information on private residential care, please refer to the Seniors Housing Directory of BC.
+For information on private long-term care, please refer to the Seniors Housing Directory of BC.

 250 Cairnsmore St

 Accreditation is an external peer review process to assess and improve the services health care organizations provide to their patients and clients, based on standards of excellence set by Accreditation Canada.
-For more information, visit: http://www.accreditation.ca/.

-An older building all on one level with three wings where most of the rooms are four-bed wards.The building itself is 3546 square meters.
+Cairnsmore Place is an older building and has one level with three wings where most of the resident rooms are four-bed wards.The building itself is 3546 square meters.